unawaz1996/Quality-Control-/README.md

-# Quality-Control-
-Codes used for assessing the quality of raw Illumina reads for the Giant Australian Cuttlefish
+#Quality Control

+The codes were mainly used to clean up Illumina RNA-seq raw reads for my honours thesis project

+#Programs used